soedinglab/MMseqs2-App/README.md

 ### Uniclust

 We provide a script in examples/uniclust/setup.sh that will download and setup the Uniclust sequence database for you.
-Pleae take a look at this script and choose version, sequence identity level and kind of the database you want.
+Please take a look at this script and choose version, sequence identity level and kind of the database you want.

-We provide databaeses at 30%, 50% and 90% sequence identity, both as seed databases (the cluster reference sequence is the original Uniprot header and sequence) and as a consensus database (the cluster reference sequence is a Uniclust consensus sequence with a summarized header).
+We provide databases at 30%, 50% and 90% sequence identity, both as seed databases (the cluster reference sequence is the original Uniprot header and sequence) and as a consensus database (the cluster reference sequence is a Uniclust consensus sequence with a summarized header).

 After you choose the parameters to your liking, navigate to the databases folder and execute the setup script: